What typography trends are predicted for 2018 and how can you use them?

-How to use this trend: by selecting typefaces that have visual references pulled from a particular era or genre, you can add layers of meanings to your words, trigger nostalgia, or provoke a debate.
+HOW TO USE THIS TREND: Select typefaces that have visual references pulled from a particular era or genre to add layers of meanings to your words, to trigger nostalgia, or to provoke a debate.
 You could include obscure references to be recognised only by people in the know.

 Typography featuring vernacular references pulled from a particular era or genre.
 These are intended to add layers of meaning or embed ideas from popular culture into the typeface design, sometimes adding clues or reference points to be recognised by those in the know.
 These styles are often intended to be ephemeral and conceived with the thinking of an instant-impact advertising campaign, rather than a brand identity built for longevity.
 Type designer Bruno Maag explained at a recent Type Thursday meet up that this reflects the trend he sees towards ad agency-led rebrands, which produce results designed for impact but not long-term functionality, and he suggests that advertising agencies are increasingly taking over the traditional role of the branding agency.

 Use type styles with nostalgic references in the details to appeal to a new audience.

 The widely discussed rebrand of Formula 1 by Wieden+Kennedy ‘shares an aesthetic with the sci-fi racing world that the studio designed for the classic mid-90s video game, ‘WipEout’ according to design team lead Richard Turley.